devanshi14malhotra/leet-to-git/README.md

 Actions, so there is no dedicated server, no local daemon, and no third- party hosting service to maintain.....

-Every 15 minutes, a scheduled workflow checks LeetCode for new accepted submissions.
+Every 15 or 30 minutes, a scheduled workflow checks LeetCode for new accepted submissions.
 When it finds one, it fetches the solution code and the problem metadata, then writes a new folder under `problems/` named by the problem number and slug, for example:-